SlimIO/Registry-SDK/README.md

  pathOfAddonMainDir | String | ✅ | path of the addon main directory
  myToken | String | ✅ | My token obtained with login()

- Your main directory to need package.json and slimio.toml files !
+ >⚠️ publish() to need that your main directory must contain package.json and slimio.toml files !

 Do this :
 ```js